thatdecade/MandoPuter/README.md

 * Disable the onboard LED to save power
 * RAM efficient and easy to understand implementation
 * Deep sleep to save power after 1 hour of no interaction.
 Press any button to wake.
+* Scrolling text, use Button press to change animation speed

 ## Wish List: